Our manifesto

 This is Middlesex Pride.

 We are LGBTQIA+ people living in and connected to Middlesex.
 We are grassroots, volunteer-run and community-led.
-Middlesex is historically diverse, made up of different faith groups, including Muslim, Sikh and Hindu communities; and ethnically diverse, with Indian, Pakistani, Bangladeshi, Afghani, Somali, African-Caribbean, Eastern European, and other communities that are typically underrepresented in the UK and in LGBTQIA+ spaces.
+Middlesex is historically diverse, made up of different faith groups, including Christian, Jewish, Muslim, Sikh and Hindu communities; and ethnically diverse, with Indian, Pakistani, Bangladeshi, Afghani, Somali, African-Caribbean, Eastern European, and other communities that are typically underrepresented in the UK and in LGBTQIA+ spaces.
 These are the people we represent and the voices we platform.

 Middlesex Pride is the first pride event held across the boroughs that make up Middlesex, and it is one-of-a-kind, highlighting the importance of visibility and creating safe spaces in the Middlesex community.
 We will build compassion and solidarity across communities and show that Middlesex is a place to be proud of.